7 Reasons Why You May Need a Colostomy

 A colostomy surgery is the most common form of treatment, where the affected portion of the bowel is surgically removed.
 With the removal of the diseased part, the remaining colon is then reattached, and a temporary colostomy stoma 'installed' to perform waste (faeces) elimination duties.

-The temporary ostomy will be in use for times ranging from 4 months to a couple of years, depending on the physicians recommendations, and the patients condition.
+The temporary ostomy will be in use for times ranging from four months to a couple of years, depending on the physicians recommendations, and the patients condition.
 With reversible colostomy surgery, the colostomy and stoma will be removed, and the healed colon is reactivated.

 However, with colorectal cancer, if the problem is within the rectum, and it has to be removed, it is likely that the patient will require a permanent colostomy.
 This form of colostomy procedure is irreversible.